weberlab-hhu/reproducbility-collection/installation_intro/installation_intro.md

 standpoint, so you can never install code for _other users_ unless you're intentionally using `sudo` or logged in as root!

-However, many allow you to make a local installation without root rights, where the package is installed, but only for you (same idea as adding it to a path available to just _your_ $PATH variable)
+However, many package managers allow you to make a local installation without root rights, where the package is installed, but only for you (same idea as adding it to a path available to just _your_ $PATH variable)